Developmental issues and processes pertaining to middle and later adulthood. Contexts in which adult development and aging occur are emphasized.

 - Access, critically evaluate, and apply multiple forms of information (e.g., websites, Internet sources, parenting information, and other media sources) related to middle and later adult development and aging.

 - Acknowledge, differentiate, and analyze multiple points of view, including diverse and multicultural influences and perspectives relevant to middle and later adult development and aging.

 - Demonstrate effective written and/or oral communication skills appropriate to theoretical, practical, and/or ethical situations related to middle and later adult development and aging.

 - Demonstrate an understanding of professional skills, including ethical and culturally sensitive standards of conduct, as relevant to middle and later adult development and aging.

-HDFS 101 (Individual and Family Development) or HDFS 175 (Developmental Psychology Across the Life Span) or PSY 100 (General Psychology) or PSY 260 (Child Psychology).
+HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology); completion of 30 credits

 All prerequisites must be completed or consent from the instructor given prior to enrollment.

 If you register for this course after the start of the term, please contact the instructor at the time of registration.
 By contacting the instructor, you ensure you are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.

 - Adult Development and Aging: Growth, Longevity, and Challenges (2021)